dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 ## CM Integration with External LDAP

 1. Navigate to `Administration` > `Settings`.
-Search for `backend` and select the following options so that CM will first look up the user in the external LDAP server.
+Search for `backend` and select the following options so that CM will also look up the user in the external LDAP server.

     ![](../../assets/images/cmsetting1.png)